aravindhanjegatheeshwaran/Employee-Record-Transmission-and-Storage-System/readme.md

 cd ../client
 python -m venv env
 source env/bin/activate  # On Windows: env\Scripts\activate
+pip install -r requirements.txt  # Note: This now includes aiohttp 3.7.4.post0

+# If you encounter aiohttp build issues, make sure you're using Python 3.8 or 3.9
+# For Python 3.10+ you may need to explicitly install a compatible version:
+# pip install aiohttp==3.7.4.post0

+# Verify that required packages for specific modes are installed
-pip install -r requirements.txt pip install aiohttp==3.8.6  # Install aiohttp explicitly pip install aiokafka==0.8.1  # Required for Kafka mode pip install websockets==11.0.3  # Required for WebSocket mode deactivate
+pip install aiokafka==0.8.1  # Required for Kafka mode pip install websockets==11.0.3  # Required for WebSocket mode deactivate